hilbix/tino/howto/nordvpn.md

 > The perhaps most problematic part of NordVPN is, that they do not offer their App via Microsoft Store.
 >
 > **Under Linux and Androd NordVPN integrates with the OS' standard update mechanisms.
-On Windows it does not.
+On Windows they do not.
 Why?**

 # NordVPN